ndzuma/wumpus-hill/README.md

 - Improve my problem-solving skills across multiple programming paradigms
 - Gain hands-on experience with game logic implementation

-Note: I also tried not using external libraries for anything, so I had to implement refreshing the screen in the terminal, and other things like that with no help apart from 'rich' in python, so i could be able to add colour to text (even though I thing I didn't need it).
+Note: I also tried not using external libraries for anything, so I had to implement refreshing the screen in the terminal and other things like that with no help apart from 'rich' in Python so I could add colour to text (even though I think I could do without it).

 ## Feedback and Contributions